yurytsoy/hmeg/README.md

 * `gemma3` -- `4b` and `12b` work pretty well comparing to other families that I tried.
 * `qwen3` -- `4b-instruct` is also not bad and much (much) faster than the thinking variant.

-Note on `exaone3.5` (2026.01.24): I had high hopes, since the models were new and were prepared by LG.
+Note on `exaone3.5` (2026.01.24): I had high hopes, since the models were prepared by LG.
 Tried 2.4b and 7.8b both thinking and instruct.
 They generate way worse results than `gemma3` and `qwen3` models and often produce wrong number of exercises.

-After Ollama is set up you can enable it in the configuration file (see below).
+After Ollama is set up you can use it programmatically or via the CLI + configuration file (see below).

 ## Configuration file